Airplane Beds for Toddlers: Which Airlines Actually Allow Them?

 - THAI

-- Turkish Airlines (Their safety team clarified they do not currently permit any inflatable device)
+- Turkish Airlines – Confirmed directly with safety team that they do not allow any inflatable devices)

 - Qantas